ramirorichmand/ramirorichmand/README.md

 - :telescope: I’m training as a <b> Full Stack Software Engineer and contributing to frontend and backend projects for building applications. </b>

-- :seedling: Exploring <b> Machine Learning, Natural Language Processing and soon hope to participate in Hackathons!</b>
+- :seedling: Exploring <b> Machine Learning and Natural Language within International Development and soon hope to participate in Hackathons!</b>

 - :zap: In my free time, <b> I solve problems on Codewars, read tech articles and indulge in podcasts especially the Fintech Insider Podcast.</b>